 The fabric of our community can be impacted by negative behaviors and language and treatment towards one another.
 As such, the Bias Incident Prevention & Response Team (BIPRT) and Bias Incident Protocol were implemented to hold each other accountable and to address when individuals choose to participate in bias-related and hateful acts.
 The purpose of the BIPRT is to provide a structure for action, assistance, and appropriate communication in the event of a bias incident or hate crime in both a timely and productive manner.
 Stonehill College takes these actions seriously, and bias related incidents are addressed swiftly.

 Faculty, staff, students, vendors, and visitors are strongly encouraged to report a bias incident or hate crime to the College.
 Additionally, we recognize that you may have witnessed or been involved in something on campus that made you feel uncomfortable, unsafe, or concerned, but was not reflective of a bias incident or hate crime as defined above.
-The College takes these concerns seriously and while you may complete this form to bring it to the attention of the College, you are encouraged to contact your Residence Director and/ or the Dean of Students, Dr. Kevin Piskadlo (email@example.com, 508-565-1363) so that they can be more fully addressed.
+In order for your concerns to be fully addressed, students are encouraged to contact their Residence Director and/or the Associate Vice President/Dean of Students, Dr. Kevin Piskadlo (email@example.com, 508-565-1363).
+Faculty, staff, visitors and vendors are encourage to contact the Director of Human Resources, Lily Krentzman (firstname.lastname@example.org, 508-565-1105).

 For immediate assistance or in the case of an emergency, please contact the Campus Police at x5555 from an on-campus phone, or 508-565-5555 from an off-campus or from a cell phone.
 To report an incident electronically, use the form below.